ManimCommunity/manim/docs/source/conduct.rst

 --------------------------

-When discussing a change to the Manim Community code of conduct or enforcement policies, the Manim Community Code of Conduct team will follow this decision-making process:
+When discussing a change to the Manim Community code of conduct or enforcement procedures, the Manim Community Code of Conduct team will follow this decision-making process:

 -  **Brainstorm options.** Team members should discuss any relevant